livegnik/2way-poc-design/03-data/02-system-tables.md

 #### Purpose

 Tracks per domain high water marks for sequencing and domain scoped sync behavior.
+It lives outside the graph because it is local sequencing state tied to peer sync and must advance only on local acceptance.

 This table supports domain isolation and ordered replication per [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).